Jacob Punnoose

 Jacob Punnoose was the Director General of Police (DGP) of Kerala and the State Police Chief.
 He retired on 31 August 2012 after serving more than 35 years in the Indian Police Service and in Kerala Police.
 He was succeeded by Sri K.S.Balasubramanian IPS as the State Police Chief on 1 September 2012.
-He has often been accused of being close to the Kannur lobby within the Communist Party of India (Marxist).

 On 31 January 2018 he became Executive Director of Pushpagiri Medical College.
-He is Secretary of the Pastoral Council in the Major Archieparchy of Trivandrum.
+He is Secretary of the Pastoral Council in the Major Archieparchy of Trivandrum(Thiruvananthapuram).